The Wicker Man (1973)

 Rosemary's Baby (1969)

-Mia Farrow's portrayal of Rosemary is unsettling and adds to the overall atmosphere of the movie.
-As the plot unfolds, you are kept questioning the intentions of Rosemary's neighbors and the true nature of her pregnancy.
+Mia Farrow's portrayal of Rosemary is incredibly unsettling and as the plot unfolds, you are kept questioning the intentions of Rosemary's neighbors and the true nature of her pregnancy.

 Martyrs (2008)

-The film is split into two acts, with the first being a home invasion thriller that takes a dark and unexpected turn.
-The second act reveals the disturbing intentions of the cult, as we learn that one of the women was held captive as a child and the seemingly normal family was just a front [Martyrs on IMDB]
+The film is split into two acts, with the first being a home invasion thriller that takes a dark and unexpected turn, and the second act reveals the disturbing intentions of the cult, as we learn that one of the women was held captive as a child and the seemingly normal family was all just a front.

 Invitation (2015)

-The movie highlights the dark side of cult mentality and the dangers that come with it.
-The tone of the film is perfectly balanced, walking the line between dark laughs and unbearable social situations.
+The movie highlights the dark side of cult mentality and the dangers that come with it, with the tone of the film perfectly balanced, walking the line between dark laughs and unbearable social situations.

-Despite the discomfort, the ending is immensely satisfying.
-It wraps up the story in a way that leaves you with a sense of closure and resolution, which is a rarity.
+Despite the discomfort, the ending is immensely satisfying as it wraps up the story in a way that leaves you with a sense of closure and resolution, which is a rarity.
 [The Invitation on IMDB]

 House of the Devil (2009)

-Ti West takes his time to build tension and craft an atmosphere of dread, relying on meticulous pacing and attention to detail with lots of suspense.
+Ti West takes his time to build tension and craft an atmosphere of dread, relying on meticulous pacing and attention to detail with lots of suspense thrown in too.
 [House of the Devil on IMDB]

 Midsommar (2019)

-The film also provides an intriguing look into Pagan culture and rituals.
-It incorporates elements of ancient traditions and customs, showcasing the rich history and beliefs of the cult.
-[Midsommar on IMDB]
+The film also provides an intriguing look into Pagan culture and rituals as it incorporates elements of ancient traditions and customs, showcasing the rich history and beliefs of the cult.

 Knock at the Cabin (2021)